 I wrote The Moment after observing a young woman in a cafe.
 She was nervously watching the door and looking at her watch, obviously waiting for someone to arrive.
 Suddenly, a young soldier appeared in the doorway.
 She jumped up and ran into his arms, to the delighted applause of all in the cafe.
 The first words to what became this song popped into my head right then.
 I rushed home, sat down at the piano and, in about 20 minutes, The Moment was written.

-As I've said elsewhere here, I lived in Israel for 11 years, working all across the country as well as in the West Bank.
-Israel is constantly under threat of terror attacks and, even though its current government (in Spring 2023) is radically right-wing and is hurting Israeli democracy, the people of Israel are very much still pro-democracy (hence the massive protests against Prime Minister Netanyahu's anti-democratic judicial "reforms") and they are not overtly anti-Palestinian.
-Of course, Israelis are angry at the continued terror attacks, and attempted attacks, of the past 25 years, but what is the real root of Palestinian (and the wider Arab world) anti-Israeli feelings?
+I had the opportunity to live in Israel for 11 years, working all across the country as well as in the West Bank.
+Israel is constantly under threat of terror attacks but the people of Israel are still very much pro-democracy and prior to the unprecedented terror attack on 7 October 2024, they were not overtly anti-Palestinian.
+Of course, Israelis are furious – and legitimately so! – at the continued terror attacks which the world refuses to acknowledge as terror – but what is the real root of Palestinian (and the wider Arab world) anti-Israeli feelings?
 Well, the Arab world, in general, and the Palestinian world, in particular, quite simply teaches their children to hate the people of Israel.
 How can peace possibly be achieved when the "other side" glorifies war and death?
-When Will They Ever Learn is my protest song against this culture of hate that infects the Arab world ... and, sadly, often how we in the West respond (or fail to respond) to it.
+When Will They Ever Learn is my protest song against this culture of hate that infects the Arab world . . . and, sadly, often how we in the West respond (or, more likely, fail to respond) to it.
+And, yes, the picture below is taken from a television broadcast inside Gaza.
+It is representative of how the Hamas terrorists "educate" Palestinian kids in Gaza.
+How can this be permitted at all, much less be permitted to continue?